At least 7 killed in car ramming outside Texas migrant center

 "It was a matter of moments.
 The killer came (through) in the car, gesturing at us, insulting us," the 36-year-old Venezuelan said.

-Herrera then described the driver as accelerating the car to full force.
+Herrera then described the driver as accelerating the car with full force.

 The motorist, whom Sandoval said was also taken to the hospital, was detained by witnesses until police arrived.
 He has been charged for now with reckless driving.